 What will happen during the FREE introductory call?

 I offer a free introductory 20 minute call, which is a chance for you to tell me about what's been going on for you, and you can ask me any questions you may have.
 We can then decide whether I may be the right therapist to help you.
 There is no obligation to begin therapy with me and you are free to use this as an opportunity for you to make more sense of what you need.

 What will happen during the first session?

-The first session is where we can meet for an hour, either face-to-face or online, and we can talk in confidence and you can elaborate further on what we discussed over the telephone.
-At the end of this session, I will be able to let you know where I think the focus needs to be in the work, and we can decide together how best to move forwards.
+The first session is where we can meet for an hour, either face-to-face or online, and talk in confidence.
+You can elaborate further on what we discussed over the telephone and at the end of this session I will be able to let you know where I think the focus needs to be in the work, and we can decide together how best to move forwards.

 How many sessions will I need?

-I understand that therapy is a big commitment - both logistically and financially - and I have therefore found that most people prefer, and often benefit from, undertaking a 'short burst' of sessions (around 6-8) to get a feel for the work, before deciding whether to continue in an open-ended capacity or have a break and then return to therapy at a later date.
+I understand that therapy is a big commitment - both logistically and financially - and have therefore found that most people prefer undertaking a 'short burst' of sessions (around 6-8) to get a feel for the work, before deciding whether to continue in an open-ended capacity or have a break and then return to therapy at a later date.
 Approaching therapy in this way allows us to break down a problem into smaller pieces of work (solution focused), which is often more manageable, especially when you may be feeling overwhelmed by the bigger picture.

 What are the options for sessions?

 I work from my cottage in the countryside, which can be therapeutic in itself, and prefer to see people face-to-face when possible.

 I understand that this may not be practical for everyone and therefore I also offer online sessions (via a secure video platform), as well as a 'Walk and Talk' service if you would prefer to be in the great outdoors.